Nethereum/Nethereum.Workbooks/docs/nethereum-gettingstarted-smartcontracts-untyped.md

         var balanceFunction = contract.GetFunction("balanceOf");
         var newAddress = "0xde0B295669a9FD93d5F28D9Ec85E40f4cb697BAe";
 ```
+A function, has different methods, the main ones are:

+* CallAsync:  where you query the values of a smart contract, but you don't change the blockchain state.
+For example, GetBalance of an adddress.
+* SendTransactionAsync and SendTransactionAndWaitForReceiptAsync : where you commit some changes to the change and creates a transaction on included in the next block.
+For example Transfer Amount.
+* EstimateGasAsync: where the transaction is simulated on chain to calculate the gas amount necessary to send the transaction.

 Using a CallAsyc we can query the smart contract for values: